simon-k/reviewabot/README.md

 ## TODO
 * Use a better tool for parsing command line arguments
-* Make instructions configurable form a markdown file
+* Make instructions configurable from a markdown file
 * Use Spectre Console to make things nice to look at
 * Create some tests
-* Create a GitHub Action that runs the bot
+* Include Azure OpenAI as an option

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).